mabur/carma/readme.md

 * `RESERVE(dynamic_array, capacity)` sets a new capacity and reallocates the data pointer.
-If the new capacity is smaller than the old count, then the new count is set to the new capacity.
+If the new capacity is smaller than the old count, then the new count is set to the new capacity, thereby removing items at the end.

 * `ERASE_INDEX(dynamic_array, index)` erases the item at index.
 Decreases count by one.